Data Types (SQL)

 VECTOR

 InterSystems SQL supports the VECTOR type to store data in a compressed format well suited for particular optimizations.
 Vectors are typed, and all data in a vector is stored and formatted in the vector’s type.
-Possible vector types are integer, decimal, and double.
+Possible vector types are integer, decimal, double, and float.
+The default type is float.

 There are three constructors for the VECTOR type: